AlcoholRehabHelp Logo

 Various AUD treatments include:

 1. Medical detox: A treatment center that specializes in medical detox will have a medical professional to help your parent safely stop drinking.
-They will help minimize the risk of withdrawal symptoms, which occur after someone stops using substances.
+They’ll help minimize the risk of withdrawal symptoms after someone stops using substances.

 2. Inpatient treatment: Depending on the rehab center, an inpatient facility will offer 24/7 monitoring and daily support groups to help your parent in their beginning stages of recovery.

-3. Intensive outpatient treatment (IOP): This treatment can be beneficial for people who still need treatment but have less-severe AUD t.
-IOPs allow your parent to live at home but attend support group meetings and gain coping skills during the day.
+3. Intensive outpatient treatment (IOP): This treatment can benefit people who still need treatment but have less-severe AUD.
+IOPs allow your parent to live at home, attend support group meetings, and gain daily coping skills.

 4. Outpatient treatment: These programs are the last stage of treatment for people with alcohol or drug abuse.
 Outpatient programs offer schedule flexibility and are an excellent way to help your parent maintain sobriety.